-The road to the summit is unpaved and very steep.
-4x4 vehicle required.
+The road to the summit, formerly known as Liakoura, is totally unpaved and very steep.
+A 4x4 vehicle is required.
 The drive offers scenic views of the surrounding olive groves and countryside.
 The slopes of Mount Parnassus are the location of two ski centers.
 The mountain plays a prominent role in Greek mythology because on its southern slope, overlooking the Gulf of Corinth, lies Delphi, site of the famous oracle.
-According to Greek mythology, this mountain was sacred to Apollo and the home of the Muses
+According to Greek mythology, this mountain was sacred to Apollo and the home of the Muses.

 Pic: Andre Э